-The Harbury Heritage Group was formed in 2010 by Nigel Chapman, ex-deputy head of the local primary school, to find a home for the hundreds of old photos and documents relating to the history of Harbury which had been gathered over many years by the staff of Harbury Primary School.
-The material is used in the classroom when there are opportunities to investigate local topics.
+The Harbury Heritage Group was formed in 2010 by Nigel Chapman, ex-deputy head of the local primary school, to find a home for the hundreds of old photos and documents relating to the history of Harbury, which had been gathered over many years by the staff of Harbury Primary School.
+The materials are used in the classroom when there are opportunities to investigate local topics.

 It was felt that the collection should be available to a wider audience, so the Heritage Room was opened in 2012.
 A classroom was converted for the purpose.
-It is also used as a music room, group working area and meeting room when not being used as a resource.
+It was also used as a music room, group working area and meeting room when not being used as a resource.
 In 2020 it relocated to its current location.
 Visitors are invited to come and use the collection during opening times or to make arrangements for the room to be opened at a mutually convenient time.
 It is also open to coincide with various school open days or evenings.

 The Harbury Heritage Group consists of a committee of around 20 people linked to the village.
 Their time is given gratis, and the room is entirely self-